tldr

 Output format

-Always use this exact shape — nothing before, nothing after:
+Use this exact shape (the visual variant and the rule-bending cases below aside) — nothing before, nothing after: